mdadams/clang_libraries_companion/README.md

 with the following slide deck:

   - Michael D. Adams.
-    Lecture Slides for the Clang Libraries [LLVM/Clang 17].
+    Lecture Slides for the Clang Libraries [LLVM/Clang 20].
-    Edition 0.2.0,
+    Edition 0.3.0,
-    Jan.
-2024.
+    Mar.
+2025.

 Obtaining the Slide Deck
 ------------------------